dhyannataraj/engine/INSTALL.md

 Value of this parameter can be either short name, defined in OpenSSL `obj_dat.h` header file or numeric representation of OID, defined in [RFC 4357][1].

+    PK_PARAMS = LEGACY_PK_WRAP

+BouncyCastle cryptoprovider has some problems with private key parsing from PrivateKeyInfo, so if you want to use old private key representation format, which supported by BC, you must add:

 [1]:https://tools.ietf.org/html/rfc4357 "RFC 4357"